exeluter/bnspatch/README.md

 ### Launcher features (private, in-progress)
 *Waiting on [**Harmony**][8] v2.x before making the source public.*

-- [x] Compatible with all versions of NC Launcher 2 for NA/EU and KR.
+Compatible with NC Launcher 2 for NA/EU and KR.

 - [x] Unnecessary localization files are no longer downloaded.
 - [x] Controls on the login window no longer switch focus if a field isn't filled in.
 - [x] Disables AppInsights telemetry.